st-tech/ppf-contact-solver/README.md

 Below, we describe how to deploy our solver on major cloud services ☁️.
 These instructions are up to date as of late 2024 📅 and are subject to change 🔄.

+**Important**: For all the services below, don't forget to ❌ delete the instance after use, or you’ll be 💸 charged for nothing.

 ### 📦 Deploying on [vast.ai](https://vast.ai)

 The exact same steps above should work, except that you'll need to create a Docker template.
 Here's one: